Analyzing Lateral Movement in Google Cloud Platform

 This shows that a suspicious IP that triggered the original alert in one week also triggered other alerts within GCP and GWorkspaces.
 If we drill down into the rule matches, we see that the user has been triggering rules that map to the lateral movement kill chain.
 Gaining this information, an analyst can investigate the intrusion, having already validated the authenticity of the alerts.

 The other method of investigation is to use a scheduled query to determine if the same user has triggered both alerts within a specific timeframe.
 In this method, we write a SQL query and set it to run every 24 hours.
 Panther’s normalization engine allows us to leverage p-fields within the query.
 Providing a standardized field for all log types ingested into the platform.
-Below is a sample query from Panther, but you can also use our query builder feature without SQL.
+Below is a sample query from Panther, but you can also search without SQL.

 SELECT